+Lyngen

-Lofoten Learn and Explore Anyone who loves photography can join this tour.
+Learn and Explore

+Anyone who loves photography can join this tour.

 Skills and experience is not a prerequisite.
 Enthusiam is essential.
 There is ample one on one time so that your questions can be answered, your photos can be reviewed and your expression can be encouraged.
 With such a small group size we can ensure everybody gets the encouragement and guidance they desire.
 If you're a confident photographer or already work at a professional level, then this journey will simply assist with getting great shots.
 We encourage everyone on tour to share ideas, to discuss their experiences and learn from each other as well.
 Partners are also welcome on these photo tours, but they may need to exercise a little patience with the desires of photographers to make the most of special moments.
 These photography adventures put the photographers first:)

 Dress for the Cold This is not an expedition to the North Pole, you will not freeze to death when visiting the Arctic in Scandinavia.
 There's always a warm cabin and a hot cup of chocolate just around the corner too, but the experience of winter on the islands of Lofoten is truly magical for the snow and ice.
-We know what you should pack to stay cosy on this tour...
-A big puffy down jacket: You can quickly go from toasty temperatures inside the cottage to mega minus degrees outside.
+We know what you should pack to stay cosy on this tour. a full list and guide is supplied to all participants in advance of the tour, but here's a sneak peak of what will get you through the journey: A big puffy down jacket: You can quickly go from toasty temperatures inside the cottage to mega minus degrees outside.
 Windstopper gloves: Essential for operating your camera on sub-zero days.
 Big boots: Leave room in the boots for extra air and you'll always have warm feet.
 Buy a bigger size and then stomp through knee deep snow without a worry.
 Dry pants: We often romp through fresh snow to reach a shot, so a thin layer of dry pants simply keeps the snow and wind off your legs.
 Thermals: A layer of thermals will keep a warm core close to your skin on the coldest of nights.
 Keeping warm simply requires the right gear, and a toasty warm cabin when you want it.
 "There is no bad weather, only bad clothing."